 Create a Generative Function

-Copy the below to a Python file in the folder or repository that has access to the Python packages, defining the location of the Grasshopper file relatively where your terminal is running (normally the root of the repository).
+Copy the below to the Python file created above, defining the location of the Grasshopper file relative to where your terminal is running (which should be the root of the repository).

 from generative.plugins.server.grasshopper.function import GrasshopperFile